qq2383/queue/README.md

 ```
 func (q *Queue) Back() any
 ```
-Back return the value of the first node in the queue
+Back return the value of the last node in the queue

 ```
 func (q *Queue) Contains(v any) bool